Probate Q&A Series What steps must a North Carolina personal representative take to handle SBA and other creditor claims in probate?

 5. Pay Valid Claims in Priority Order

-Use estate funds to pay approved debts according to the priority rules in N.C.G.S. § 28A-13-3.
-Generally, you pay costs of administration first, then funeral expenses, taxes, family allowances, secured debts, and finally unsecured claims such as credit cards and the SBA.
+Use estate funds to pay approved debts according to the priority rules in N.C.G.S. § 28A-19-6.
+Generally, you pay costs and expenses of administration first, then funeral expenses, costs of gravestone and reasonable burial marker, federal and state taxes, medical expenses of the last illness, wages due to employees of the decedent, public assistance reimbursement, equitable distribution claims, and other claims.

 6. Final Accounting and Estate Distribution

 After settling creditor claims and taxes, prepare a final accounting for the court.
-Once the court approves, distribute any remaining assets to the heirs or beneficiaries.
-Receiving court approval releases you from personal liability for further claims.
+Once the clerk accepts the final account and the estate is properly closed, distribute any remaining assets to the heirs or beneficiaries.
+Approval of the final account does not necessarily release you from personal liability for all further claims.

 Key Steps Checklist